 When you come to your appointment to receive your report, you'll receive something that looks like the image you see here.
 The doctor will review the scores of each one of these tests, and discuss how each component is positively or negatively affecting your potential.
 Don't be surprised if the doctor uncovers a condition you forgot to mention based on how he's able to read your report!

-Since we only feel about 10% of what's happening in our bodies, this report gives us insight into the 90% of what we don't feel and how that part of our nervous system is functioning.
+Since we only feel about 10% of what's happening in our bodies, neurological testing gives us insight into the 90% of what we don't feel and how that part of our nervous system is functioning.

 The use of instrumentation is essential to observe your current neurological function, which allows for a deeper, objective level of understanding so that we can advise you of where you currently are, how we can make improvements, and the best way to address ongoing challenges.

 So, what exactly are the tests looking for?

 The simple answer is adaptability.
 We can look at how your body is innately adapting to stress and visually get answers to the following:

 - Can the body use motor nerve signals to keep the right muscle tone and balance?

 - Can the blood vessels, organs and glands regulate effortlessly when at rest?